Un4G173N/uni_obrv/README.md

 ## Extending the Project
 The UniObrv contract and Rust library can be extended to support additional Uniswap V3 data, such as:

-Positions: Query user positions and their associated liquidity.
+- **Positions**: Query user positions and their associated liquidity.
-Fees: Fetch accumulated fees for specific ticks or positions.
+- **Fees**: Fetch accumulated fees for specific ticks or positions.
-Pool State: Retrieve global pool state like current price or liquidity.
+- **Pool State**: Retrieve global pool state like current price or liquidity.

 ## Contributing